 Australia is simply a road tripper’s dream.
 From the twisting routes of the Blue Mountains to the jaw-dropping views on the cliff edges of the Great Ocean Road, Australia has it all.
 Since buying a car and camping in it, I’ve been able to see far more than I ever could have dreamed of and I can honestly say it’s the best way to travel.
 So when a handy little app like WikiCamps provides amazing information for things like free campsites in Australia, what’s not to love about it?
-So here’s my WikiCamps review and a load of tips to help you find free campsites in Australia.
+So here’s my WikiCamps review and a load of tips to help you find free camps in Australia.

 Overview of WikiCamps

 The app has a tonne of useful features to help you find your perfect spot to relax.
 You can search for campsites in a certain area by searching on the Map tab or even search for the name of a specific campsite if you know of one already.
 Alternatively, if you travel similarly to me, WikiCamps can locate you on the map and show up campsites nearby if you don’t have any solid plans and you just want to stop somewhere for the night.
 If you’re really lacking in plans then you can even see campsites throughout the whole of Australia and just zoom in for more details.

 Whilst in the Map tab you can also apply different filters to show campsites that meet any requirements you might have such as toilets, showers, dog-friendly sites, BBQ areas and drinking water.
 There are loads to choose from making it easy to find a site that is perfect for you.